4bitFox/divergence-meter/README.md

 ## Wiring:

 > [!CAUTION]
-> We are working with HIGH VOLTAGE here, you hav to know what you are doing!
+> We are working with HIGH VOLTAGE here, you have to know what you are doing!
 I'm not responsibe for anything that might happen!
 Be careful and don't get yourself or others hurt!

 I don't want to specify this everywhere but I'll say it just in case; For all the components also wire them up to 5V and GND so they can work. :-D